My God, is it possible to have lived without thinking of Jesus, without loving Jesus, without living for Jesus and in Jesus?

 I wish that the walls of this temple would expand to include the millions who live on the earth, so that my voice could reach and penetrate the depths of their hearts, making them vibrate in unison with mine, all responding together in one great hymn of joy and triumph, echoing from earth to heaven, “we too love Jesus Christ.”

 Servant of God Hermann Cohen

 Father Augustine Mary of the Blessed Sacrament

-An interesting biographical sketch of the Servant of God, illustrated with photos is here.
-Born in a Jewish family in Hamburg, it outlines Father Hermann’s journey from Hamburg to Paris as a student of Franz Liszt in order to become a successful, internationally-recognized concert pianist, until his conversion in May 1847 while substituting for a friend as music director for Benediction of the Blessed Sacrament.
+Born in a Jewish family in Hamburg, it outlines Father Hermann’s journey from Hamburg to Paris as a student of Franz Liszt in order to become a successful, internationally-recognized concert pianist.
+Then, it continues to detail his conversion in May 1847 while substituting for a friend as music director for Benediction of the Blessed Sacrament.
 Two years later, he entered the Discalced Carmelite friars in Le Broussey, France, exercising a rich and fruitful ministry.

 Tierney, T 2017, A Life of Hermann Cohen: From Franz Liszt to John of the Cross, Balboa Press, Bloomington, IN

 I especially love this one.
 You can never go wring with Hermann Cohen.
 Just shared this post woith my Parish group (259 priests, parishioners & friends).

 Thanks so much, Kathie 😊